A guide to butt hinges

 Butt hinges include these types:

 Spring butt hinge: Spring-loaded, these are also known as self-closing butt hinges.
 They contain a spring that automatically closes a door.
-These are ideal for cabinets or screen doors.
+These are ideal for cupboards, cabinets or screen doors.

 Rising butt hinges: Designed for uneven or carpeted floors.
 When closed, these look like typical butt hinges.
 Open the door and the hinge rises about half an inch to clear the floor.
 Stainless-steel rising butt hinges are always a good choice.